kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-1-hierarchy/05-deploy.md

    ![SSL Error](./assets/DNAC-SSLERROR.png?raw=true)

-2. Log into Cisco Catalyst Center using the username of `admin` and the password `C1sco12345`.
+2. Log into Catalyst Center using the username of `admin` and the password `C1sco12345`.

    ![Login](./assets/DNAC-Login.png?raw=true)

-3. When the Cisco Catalyst Center Dashboard is displayed, Click the  icon to display the menu'
+3. When the Catalyst Center Dashboard is displayed, Click the  icon to display the menu'

    ![Hamburger](./assets/DNAC-Menu.png?raw=true)